-Section 162(m) of the Code limits the Company's ability to deduct certain compensation in excess of \$1 million paid to our CEO and to certain of our other NEOs.
-This limitation does not apply to compensation that qualifies under applicable regulations as "performance-based."
+Section 162(m) of the Tax Code limits the Company's ability to deduct certain compensation in excess of \$1 million paid to our CEO and to certain of our other NEOs.
+For 2017 compensation, this limitation does not apply to compensation that qualifies under applicable regulations as "performance-based."
 The Compensation Committee considers Section 162(m) when making compensation decisions, but reserves its discretion to award compensation that is not deductible when necessary to achieve other compensation objectives.